iddocohen/vcoclient/README.md

 One needs to authenticate himself/herself via username and password to VCO.
 A user can be type "operator" or "enterprise" and hence has different rights in VCO.

-*Please note:* Session cookie is getting created as soon as this method gets called.
+**Please note:** Session cookie is getting created as soon as this method gets called.
 The session cookie gets saved under ``/tmp/<hostname>.txt``, and used later by new method calls (so one does not need to use the login method everytime).
-As the cookie has no expire date and VCO holds the time on the expiry of the session, it is recommended *to execute login every so often* to ensure nothing gets broken over time.
+As the cookie has no expire date and VCO holds the time on the expiry of the session, it is recommended **to execute login method every so often** to ensure nothing gets broken over time.

+Maybe to-do for the future, to store session time and check accordingly.

 ```sh
 [iddoc@homeserver:/scripts] ./vcoclient.py login --help